sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 TODO screenshot synchronize button

-Clicking on this button triggers three action:
+Clicking on this button triggers three actions:
 * it 'fetches' the new version from GitHub
 * it 'merges' this version with the local version
 * it 'pushes' the new, merged version on GitHub